 3. Draw Shot Challenge (DSC) (counting the team’s 5 best shots from the LSD)

-For the play-offs the group winners will be ranked 1-4, second and third placed teams will be ranked 5-8 and 9-12.
+For the playoffs the group winners will be qualified for the semifinals.
+Second and third placed teams will be paired and play quarterfinals across groups.
 Ranking between teams from different groups will be based on number of points in the group stage followed by the DSC.

-Best ranked team after the group stage have hammer in the play-off games, play yellow stones and practice first.
+In the quarterfinal’s A2 plays B3 and B2 plays A3.
+Best ranked team after the group stage have hammer in the playoff games, play yellow stones and practice first.

-All play-off games are played in 8 ends with a “one stone shoot-out” in case of a tie.
+All playoff games are played in 8 ends with a “one stone shoot-out” in case of a tie except the final round.
+The final and bronze game will play an extra end in case of a tie.